Oil slips below $61 as weak demand outlook weighs

 Crude’s gains on Wednesday were supported by an unexpected drop in U.S. inventories.

 U.S. crude inventories fell 1.7 million barrels in the week ended Oct.
-18, against analyst expectations of a 2.2 million barrel increase, data from the Energy Information Administration showed.
+18, against analyst expectations of a 2.2 million barrel increase, data from the Energy Information Administration (EIA) showed.

+“Yesterday’s sugar rush was provided by the EIA but economic considerations will likely take over the steering wheel soon,” oil broker PVM’s Tamas Varga said.

 Brent prices have risen 13% this year, supported by a supply pact among the Organization of the Petroleum Exporting Countries (OPEC) and its allies.